Below is an overview of the core components of MIP’s full, 4-year Training Program in Psychoanalysis.

-MIP regards the personal analysis to be the cornerstone of a candidate’s clinical training.
-Because MIP does not have a training analyst system, candidates may freely select from the larger Boston community a graduate analyst of their choice who is in good ethical standing and who meets the approval of the MIP Training Committee.
+MIP regards the personal analysis as a vital part of a candidate’s clinical training.
+Because MIP does not have a training analyst system, candidates may freely select a psychoanalyst who has graduated from a qualified analytic training program who is in good ethical standing and who meets the approval of the MIP Training Committee.
 Since the privacy of the treatment is deeply respected, the personal analyst does not report to the Institute.
-Candidates are required to be in a 4 times per week analysis in order to begin to conduct supervised analytic cases.
+Candidates are required to be in a 4 times per week analysis to begin their supervised analytic cases.
 Candidates who have finished an analysis prior to entering MIP may request that analysis be accepted as sufficient to meet the requirement.

 The Final Project

 For the Final Project, each candidate is required to choose a topic of theoretical or clinical interest to develop and write an expression of his/her own creative involvement with psychoanalysis.
 Topics chosen have been highly varied and are always tailored to individual interests.
 While some projects are written (e.g., paper for publication), others are taught (e.g., teaching a “Psychoanalytic Dimensions” course).
 The Institute is open to creative and different modes of expression in the final project.
 The project is developed and presented to the Candidate Advisory Committee as a culmination of candidates’ training.
 Many projects have been subsequently published.